wp-plugins/dynamic-widgets/trunk/readme.txt

 Donate link:
 Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, conditional tags Requires at least: 2.9.1
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 1.3.4
+Stable tag: 1.3.5

 Dynamic Widgets gives you more control over your widgets.
 It lets you dynamicly place widgets on WordPress pages.

 == Description ==

 Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, dates, for the homepage, single posts, pages, authors, categories, archives, error page, search page and custom post types.
+It lets you dynamicly place widgets on WordPress pages by excluding or including rules with just a few mouse clicks by role, dates, for the homepage, single posts, pages, authors, categories, archives, error page, search page and custom post types.

 * Default widget display setting is supported for:
   - User roles